apache/druid/docs/tutorials/tutorial-jupyter-index.md

 [Introduction to the Druid Python API](https://github.com/apache/druid/tree/master/examples/quickstart/jupyter-notebooks/python-api-tutorial.ipynb) for an overview of the Python API.

-The `druidapi` package is pre-installed in the custom Jupyter Docker container for Druid tutorials.
+The `druidapi` package is already installed in the custom Jupyter Docker container for Druid tutorials.

 ## Tutorials